 We can define Geothermal energy as a sort of renewable energy derived from the heat that is there deep in the earth’s crust.
 Humans are using this clean and sustainable energy for thousands of years in some countries.
 However, so far they have utilized it mostly for cooking and heating.
 As groundwater heats, geothermal energy generates in the form of hot water and steam which we can use for direct heating of homes and greenhouses.

 Production of electricity

-Geothermal resources have been harnessed as an energy source in earlier times and can now be tapped to generate electricity.
-Geothermal electricity generation technologies consist of three methods: dry steam method that uses steam as it comes from the underground source to drive the turbines, flash steam method which makes use of the underground hot water (360 degrees F) is pumped to the surface where it flashes to steam and drives the turbines and binary method that makes use of heated underground water and runs it through a heat exchanger where it heats a fluid with a lower boiling point that flashes to steam and drive the turbine.
+People in antiquity harnessed Geothermal resources as an energy source.
+Therefore, now too we can utilize it as an energy source.
+Geothermal electricity generation technologies consist of three methods.
+First method is the dry steam method.
+It uses steam as it comes from the underground source to drive the turbines, flash steam method.
+This makes use of the underground hot water (360 degrees F) pumps to the surface where it flashes to steam and drives the turbines.
+The second is a binary method that makes use of hot underground water.
+It runs the water through a heat exchanger where it heats a fluid with a lower boiling point that flashes to steam and drives the turbine.

 Electric power plants driven by geothermal energy provide over 44 billion kilowatt-hours (kWh) of electricity worldwide per year with United states, Philippines and Indonesia producing the majority.
 Currently only 24 countries have geothermal power stations.